 ITC Flora is the work of Dutch designer Gerard Unger, and is named for his daughter.
 He started by doing calligraphy experiments with felt-tip and ballpoint pens, and developed these drawings into a formalized script typeface.
 Swiss typographer Max Caflisch advised the Dr.-Ing Rudolf Hell GmbH technology firm to add a new round-nibbed script face to their Digiset type library, and in 1984, Flora was released by Hell.
 Unger used a chancery cursive skeleton in this design, which imparts grace and movement.
 Flora was also intentionally designed to be simple and sturdy, and with its minimal variation in thick/thin stroke ratio, it worked well on the early digital typesetting machines.
 In 1989, the International Typeface Corporation released the font.
 ITC Flora continues to work well on current printers and typesetters, and it has an enduring popularity for uses that range from short text passages to display headlines.

-Supports 100 different languages such as Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Azerbaijani (Cyrillic), Azerbaijani (Latin), Romanian, Dutch, Hungarian, Czech, Kazakh (Latin), Serbian (Cyrillic), Serbian (Latin), Swedish, Belarusian (Latin), Belarusian (Cyrillic), Croatian, Slovak, Finnish, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Luxembourgian, and Icelandic in Latin, Cyrillic, and other scripts.
+Supports 100 different languages such as Spanish, English, Portuguese, Russian, German, French, Turkish, Italian, Polish, Ukrainian, Uzbek, Kurdish (Latin), Azerbaijani (Latin), Azerbaijani (Cyrillic), Romanian, Dutch, Hungarian, Serbian (Cyrillic), Czech, Kazakh (Latin), Serbian (Latin), Swedish, Belarusian (Latin), Belarusian (Cyrillic), Croatian, Finnish, Slovak, Danish, Lithuanian, Latvian, Slovenian, Irish, Estonian, Basque, Icelandic, and Luxembourgian in Latin, Cyrillic, and other scripts.

 (Please note that not all languages are available for all formats.)